Phylliida/MambaLens/README.md

 This will also install the required dependencies: `transformer-lens torch einops jaxtyping`

-If you want to use the cuda kernels, see the
+If you want to use the cuda kernels (not required, just nice for faster inference), you will need further installation.

+See the [Optimizations](https://github.com/Phylliida/HookedMamba/blob/main/README.md#optimizations) section below.

 # How do I use it?